Workforce Development and Libraries

-- Be familiar with your library’s Local Workforce Development Area(s) (LWDA).
-(See the map of LWDA’s from the PA Workforce Development Association at: https://www.pawork.org/about-us/pennsylvanias-local-workforce-system
+- Be familiar with your community's Local Workforce Development Area(s) (LWDA). (map of LWDA’s from the PA Workforce Development Association

-- Coordinate your communications with area/nearby libraries that are also located in the LWDA.
+- Coordinate your communications with nearby libraries that are located in your LWDA.

-- Get to know your local Workforce Development Board’s (WDB) executive director.
+- Meet with your local Workforce Development Board’s (WDB) executive director.
 Introduce yourself and the libraries in the LWDA’s geographic area.

-- Let them know about your libraries’ unique assets and the services that you already provide to job seekers and employers.
+- Tell them about the services that your library provides to job seekers and employers.

-- Discuss how you can be a part of the WDB’s planning process Might you make a presentation to the WDB?
-Might you be part of planning meetings?
+- Discuss how you can participate in the WDB’s planning process.
+Could you make a presentation to the WDB or be part of planning meetings?

-- Discuss how you can help them make local workforce development services more meaningful and cost-effective.
-Here are some ideas:
+- Discuss how you can help make local workforce development services more accessible and cost-effective.
+Some example sare: